-This program supports postdoctoral fellowship programs in the humanities administered by independent centers for advanced study, libraries, and museums in the United States; American overseas research centers; and other U.S. organizations that promote research on foreign cultures.
-Fellowships awarded by each institution enable individual scholars to pursue their research and participate in the exchange of ideas with other scholars.
-In assessing an application from an institution, the Endowment emphasizes the contribution of the institution's fellowship program to the advancement of thought and knowledge in the humanities, the quality of the research conducted by previous fellows, the productivity of the fellows, the relation of this work to the institution's mission and resources, the degree to which the institution promotes collegial exchange, the effectiveness of the administration of the programs, and the equity of the application and selection procedures.
-A fundamental consideration in awarding of funds to a center is the advantage to scholars of working collegially at the center in contrast to working individually at separate locations.
-Important in the evaluation of institutions and organizations that facilitate research on foreign cultures
+This program makes grants in support of postdoctoral fellowship programs administered by independent centers for advanced study, libraries, and museums in the United States that support research in the humanities and by American overseas research centers and other organizations that have expertise in the promotion of research on foreign cultures.
+Fellowships awarded by each institution enable individual scholars to pursue their own research and to participate in the interchange of ideas with other scholars.
+In assessing an application from an institution, the Endowment emphasizes the intrinsic importance of the institution's fellowship programs to the advancement of thought and knowledge in the humanities, the quality of the research previously supported by the institution and the productivity of its fellows, the relation of this work to the institution's mission and resources, the degree to which the institution promotes collegial exchange, the effectiveness of the administration of the programs, and the equity of the application and selection procedures.
+A fundamental consid-